-However, your students will not be able to view anything as the extra attributes that appear on a report are, by default, not set to ‘Viewable by Student’.
+However, your students will not be able to view anything as the custom fields that appear on a report are, by default, not set to ‘Viewable by Student’.
 If you want your students to view their lessons reports, you therefore have a couple of options:

-Give all of the extra attributes that apply to a lesson report Student Access
+Give all of the custom fields that apply to a lesson report Student Access

-Customize your reports with extra attributes that are viewable to different users
+Customise your reports with custom fields that are viewable to different users